 From Elworthy Ranch Circle, a steep access road leads to a little trailhead parking lot.

-Take the Fiddleneck Trail, which as a gated dirt road that's almost invisible at first.
+From the parking lot, take the gated dirt road that climbs up the hill.
 It climbs through a cow pasture, headed pretty much straight up the hill without any switchbacks.

 The road becomes better-defined but also very steep as it punches through a little band of trees.
 This part can get really muddy in the winter.
 Emerging from the tree, the road soon reaches the open ridgetop and levels out somewhat.

 The road meanders over rolling hills with views of suburban Danville below.
-You can look down at the nearby freeway and clearly hear the traffic noise at first, but it gets progressively further away as the hike continues.
+Sometimes the noise from the freeway can be heard at first, but it gets progressively less noticeable as the hike continues.

 After the side trail to Remington Circle, the cow pastures come to an end and the open grasslands give way to scrub.
-There aren't nearly as many views after this point and the trail isn't as scenic, so if you just want a short hike, the Remington Circle intersection makes a good turnaround point.
+There aren’t nearly as many views after this point and the trail isn’t as scenic.
+In summer, the scrub is also much hotter than the grasslands.
+So for a short hike, the Remington Circle intersection makes a good turnaround point.